Benign Prostatic Hyperplasia (BPH)

 - Urinary incontinence (leakage of urine)

 When left untreated, BPH can lead to bladder dysfunction and physical damage to the bladder, recurrent urinary tract infections, and even obstruction of the kidneys and subsequent kidney failure.

 A proper diagnosis is essential to developing the optimal treatment plan for each patient with BPH.
-Our physicians first begin with a thorough history, including your IPSS or Internation Prostate Symptoms Score.
-Men can complain of a multitude of symptoms, and therefore it is essential that a treatment plan is based upon how BPH is specifically affecting each of their lives.
+Our physicians first begin with a thorough history, including your IPSS (or International Prostate Symptom Score).
+BPH can result in a multitude of symptoms, and therefore it is essential that a treatment plan is based upon how BPH is specifically affecting your life.
 Also, many symptoms of BPH can overlap with other disorders, such as overactive bladder syndrome or urinary tract infections.
 Therefore, it is important to thoroughly assess each patient to make the correct diagnosis.

-Physical Examination – A thorough physical examination is paramount in the diagnosis of BPH.
-Specifically, the digital rectal examination is performed by inserting a gloved finger into the rectum in order to help determine if the prostate gland is enlarged, estimating the size and also other factors, such as pain or tenderness, which may be due to infection.
+- Physical Examination – A thorough physical examination is paramount for the diagnosis of BPH.
+Specifically, a digital rectal examination is performed by inserting a gloved finger into the rectum.
+This helps to determine if the prostate gland is enlarged, helps the urologist to estimate the size, and other factors, such as pain or tenderness, which may be due to infection.
 Rectal exams are also used to help screen for prostate cancer.

-Urine Flow Test – This test measures the flow rate and amount of urine passed by the patient during a normal void.
+- Urine Flow Test – A urine flow test measures the flow rate and amount of urine passed by the patient during a normal void.
 It is often used to monitor the response over time with treatment as well.